-Blues Guitar Method 1 This Course will train you to hear and see where scales and patterns are at all over the fretboard.
+This Course will train you to hear and see where scales and patterns are at all over the fretboard.
 Say goodbye to only using this first position Minor Pentatonic scale.
 While it’s a great scale to use, you can’t solely depend on this one pattern.

-Blues Guitar Method 2 – This course picks up where the Blues Guitar Method left off.
-You will learn exactly which notes that will sound great when improvising over each chord in the 12 bar blues.
-After completing this course you will have the knowledge that will give you many unique options of what you can play when presented with a 12 bar blues.
+This course picks up where the Blues Guitar Method left off.
+You will learn exactly which notes that will sound great when improvising over each chord in a dominant 7th and minor 12 bar blues.
+After completing this course you will have the knowledge that will give you many options of what you can play over a 12 bar blues.

-Courses for Learning Rhythm Guitar
+Learning Blues Rhythm Guitar

 I recommend you start with the courses below for learning how to play blues rhythm guitar.
 They are listed below in the order you should work through them in.